Margin-Aware Intra-Class Novelty Identification for Medical Images: Method

 \subsection{Implementation details}

-An autoencoder architecture is trained as our baseline, the trained model later on is treated as the backbone of TEND.
+An AutoEncoder architecture is trained as our baseline, the trained model later on is treated as the backbone of TEND.
 We report the encoder, decoder, Conv, FCN parts of TEND in Table~\ref{tab:ae}. \textit{FC} is fully connected layer, \textit{Conv} stands for the convolutional layer , \textit{TConv} means the transposed convolutional layer. \textit{channel} indicates the image channel.
-All the \textit{Conv} and \textit{TConv} layer use kernel filter size 4, stride 2 and padding 1.
+All the \textit{Conv} and \textit{TConv} layers use kernel filter size 4, stride 2 and padding 1.
 The encoder encodes input images as \textit{e}, while the \textit{Conv} layer compresses \textit{e} to \textit{c} with smaller sizes.
 Each \textit{Conv} and \textit{TConv} is followed by a standard batch-normalization layer and a relu function.

 In our experiments, we use Adam optimizer with a learning rate of 0.001 for model training.
-Each network is trained with 50-150 epochs.
+Each network is trained with 50-150 epochs depending on the dataset size and the data complexity as datasets with more complex data or large amounts of samples often take more time to get the loss decreased to a satisfactory level.
 When training with the margin-aware metric, we run 10 warm-up epochs first and then calculate the embedding center \textit{O}.
 The pipelines are developed using Pytorch 1.5.0, Python 3.0. and Cuda compilation tools V10.0.130 on a machine with 3 NVIDIA Quadro RTX 6000 with 24GB memory.